tinmin/tinmin.github.io/_products/product1.md

 ---
-identifier: jekyll-starry-night
+identifier: shirt-1
-name: Starry Night
+name: shirt 1
-price: 79.95
+price: 10.00
-image: /assets/img/logo.png
+image: /assets/img/img012.jpg
 **---**
 This is a high-quality replica